gterai/RidgeR/README.md

 5       -1000
 ...
 ```
 The first line starts with a ">" (greater-than) symbol and the identifier of gene following it.
 Subsequent lines have the position and reactivity value with a tab delimiter between them.
 The reactivity less than -500 indicates that there is no SHAPE reactivity data in the position.
 The symbols "//" indicate the end of SHAPE reactivity data of the gene that appears immediately before it.
-See, the probing.txt file in datasetSHAPE.tar.gz as an example.
+See, the probing.txt file in dataset6_SHAPE.tar.gz as an example.

 ## Reference
 1. Deigan,K.E., Li,T.W., Mathews,D.H. and Weeks,K.M.
 (2009) Accurate SHAPE-directed RNA structure determination.
 Proc.
 Natl.
 Acad.
 Sci., 106, 97–102.